jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 ## Production Infrastructure

-* Single server hosted on Linode but will be moving to sponsored hosting on Azure before going live.
+* Single server hosted on Linode but will be moving to sponsored hosting on Azure before going General Availability
+* Rails
 * PostgresDB
 * Puma
 * Instance is used for all Diaper Banks (hosted service, not federated or self-hosted)